 After coming down hours later, I resolved to maybe have White Widow around as a sleep aid, and to use it in a much lower amount.
 But in the end, it simply didn’t work for its intended purpose, which was to assist with epilepsy.
 Fortunately, I also bought some CBD dominant cannabis oil, so I wasn’t out of luck.

 If I learned anything, it’s not to take advice from someone who isn’t qualified.
 Your provider will answer any questions you have, so learn from my experience and take advantage of those resources.
 Always OK it with your doctor before you start using CBD.

 In my case, CBD dominant products (remember: many good CBD products contain a tiny bit of THC, usually no more than 0.3% THC) are the right choice.

-First off, it’s CBD that’s been proven effective in helping with epilepsy; I’d already known this going in, so why I decided to try THC at all is, frankly, beyond me.
+First off, it’s CBD that’s been shown to be effective in helping with epilepsy.
+I’d already known this going in, so why I decided to try THC at all is, frankly, beyond me.
 Second, I want to be lucid and alert throughout the day.

 Cannabis research shows that, ideally, it’s best to use a strain that contains both THC and CBD.
 This is due to a relationship between the two cannabinoids known as the Entourage Effect.

 The different components in cannabis aren’t limited to just two major groups.
 To best illustrate this, let’s look at THC and CBD as separate sports teams – say, hockey, for instance.
 Each team has its own name (THC/CBD).
 But in order for each team to work, we have different positions: forwards (left wing, right wing), center, defense and goalie, in this case.
 Like a sports team, CBD and THC can’t stand on their own.
 They’re just part of a bigger puzzle, relying on other components to achieve your needed effect.